VIAJE (Paz Fábrega, 2015; 71 min)

 Their award winning films have screened on The Sundance Channel, Northwest Airlines, at the Walker Art Center and in festivals around the world.

-They are currently a senior lecturer at Suffolk University.
+a senior lecturer at Suffolk University.

 They like cats, and some dogs.